13 minutes west of Geneva airport

 This well-maintained nine-hole course is in an idyllic setting in the Jura mountains.
 Unusually for a mountain course, it’s only slightly hilly, and there are water obstacles (the Valserine river) and blind holes.
 There’s a small pro shop, a friendly clubhouse and a restaurant.

 This nine-hole golf course is, for the most part, surrounded by trees, although a main road runs alongside the 8th and 9th.
 No membership is needed and visitors are always welcome, with green fees from €24-28.
 Coaching (English speaking) is available for all ages at the Albatros Academy.

 An 18-hole golf wooded course on the Swiss border, where the first nine holes are less complicated than the returning nine.
 Reservations are compulsory from Thursday to Monday.

-Keen scientists won’t want to miss a trip to CERN - the home of the Large Hadron Collider.
-It’s just 3km from the centre of St-Genis-Pouilly, and the exhibition centre, Microcosm, is open Monday to Saturday.
+Keen scientists won’t want to miss a trip to CERN — the home of the Large Hadron Collider.
+It’s just 3km from the centre of St-Genis-Pouilly, and the exhibition centre, Microcosm, is open from Monday to Saturday.